srbharadwaj/CAMSPdfExtractor/README.md

 # CAMSPdfExtractor
-Tool/Library that will extract CAMS Mutual fund PDF statement (India) data into either a csv file or dataframe or json string or list of dicts
+Tool/Library that will extract CAMS Mutual fund PDF statement (India) data into either
+- csv file
+- dataframe
+- json string
+- list of dicts

-### How to use
+## How to use
-First you need to request CAMS detailed Mutual Fund statement from CamsOnline [How To?](#request-cas-statement-from-cams) Once you have the PDF downloaded to your machine, you can use the library to extract data from it
+First you need to request CAMS detailed Mutual Fund statement from CamsOnline [How To?](#request-cas-statement-from-cams)

+Once you have the PDF downloaded to your machine, you can use the library to extract data from it

 ```python